freeradical13/freeradical13.github.io/index.md

 If an atom has an unequal number of protons and electrons, then it is [ionized][ion] (if positive, then it's named a cation, and if negative, an anion).

+# Big History (Continued)

+After the [Big Bang][], the universe was mostly made of hydrogen, helium, and lithium (the first three elements), some of which combined into plasma [stars][] held together by [gravity][].
+At high enough temperatures inside stars, hydrogen atoms undergo [nuclear fusion][] where nuclei (and their protons and neutrons) combine to produce [helium][stellar nucleosynthesis].
+As the hydrogen is used up to create helium, the star's temperature rises and allows for the fusion of [helium into carbon and oxygen][triple alpha process] and some neon and heavier elements.
+As the star temperature continues to increase, nuclear fusion produces elements [up to iron][heavy elements].
+The remaining elements in the universe are produced by [certain stars' s-processes][s process] and [stars' explosion in a supernova or collapse into a black hole or neutron star][r process].

 # Chemistry

 A [molecule][] is a set of two or more atoms held together by a [chemical bond][].